huafu/brunch-with-ember-and-bootstrap/README.md

-# brunch-with-ember-and-bootstrap
+# Brunch with Ember and Bootstrap
-An up-to-date [Brunch](http://brunch.io) skeleton for developing [Ember](http://emberjs.com) applications based on the official Ember [Starter Kit](https://github.com/emberjs/starter-kit/archive/master.zip).
+An up-to-date [Brunch](http://brunch.io) skeleton for developing clean [Ember](http://emberjs.com) applications with ease.

-It's based the skeleton fron Giovanni Collazo [brunch-with-ember-reloaded](https://github.com/gcollazo/brunch-with-ember-reloaded) but is now much more updated and complex.
+It was based the skeleton from Giovanni Collazo [brunch-with-ember-reloaded](https://github.com/gcollazo/brunch-with-ember-reloaded) but is now much more updated and complex now, tho I'd prefer to keep my original source.

-## Demo
-I'll try to publish soon a little demo tool using this skeleton.

 ## Versions